rikunz/NSGA-II/README.md

 # NSGA-II with Comet Integration for ZDT2 Problem

-This repository implements the **Non-dominated Sorting Genetic Algorithm II (NSGA-II)** to solve the ZDT2 multi-objective optimization problem.
-The project includes integration with [Comet](https://www.comet.com/) for tracking experiments, metrics, and visualizations.
+This repository implements the **Non-dominated Sorting Genetic Algorithm II (NSGA-II)** to solve the ZDT2 and Comet multi-objective optimization problem.

 ---